calvinmetcalf/buffer-es6/README.md

 Then, to run tests in Node.js, run:

-    npm run test-node
+    npm run test

 To test locally in a browser, you can run:

-    npm run test-browser-local
+    npm run pretest

-This will print out a URL that you can then open in a browser to run the tests, using [Zuul](https://github.com/defunctzombie/zuul).
+Then open test.html in a browser to run the tests.

-To run automated browser tests using Saucelabs, ensure that your `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` environment variables are set, then run:

-    npm test

-This is what's run in Travis, to check against various browsers.
-The list of browsers is kept in the `.zuul.yml` file.
+To run performances tests, run `npm run pretest`, then open perf.html in a browser (you should open the console before ;-)

 ## JavaScript Standard Style